wmfwarren/Double-Metaphone-Flowalyzer/README.md

 + Line length and related statistics
 + Median, mode, and skew for word and line lengths
++ Find a fudge factor to account for trends in uniqueness caused by flow length
 + Trends in the quantities by decade
 + Vocabulary
 + Correlations between existing measured quantities